MicrosoftDocs/Viva/Viva/goals/business-rhythms.md

 :::image type="content" source="../media/goals/goals-summary-add-users.png" alt-text="Image of add user":::

-### Edit summary update cadence and frequency
+### How to customize summary update cadence and frequency

-Customize the frequency and the cadence for when the summary update will be sent for the company, team or individual.
-Select the 'cog' icon next to the following link from the title pane of the dashboard to open the popup.
-You can also select the **change update time** in the alert that shows after you follow the company, team or individual.
+Customize the frequency and cadence of summary updates by selecting the 'cog' icon next to the following link from the title pane of the dashboard.
+You can also select **change update time** in the alert that shows after you follow the company, team or individual.

 :::image type="content" source="../media/goals/goals-summary-cog-icon.png" alt-text="Image of cog' icon":::

-Select **Custom schedule** and choose the cadence, day and the time that you would like to receive the update. select **Done** to save your settings.
+Select **Custom schedule** and choose the cadence, day and time that you would like to receive the update.
+Select **Done** to save your settings.

 :::image type="content" source="../media/goals/goals-summary-custom-schedule.png" alt-text="Image of custom schedule":::

-### Manage summary updates
+### How to manage summary updates

-View all teams and individuals that you're following your profile settings page.
-Select the your profile icon on the bottom left corner of he page and select **Account Settings**.
+View all teams and individuals that you follow on your profile settings page.
+Select your profile icon and go to **Account Settings**.

 :::image type="content" source="../media/goals/goals-summary-account-setting.png" alt-text="Image of account setting":::